chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

    }
    ```

+3. ## filter:
-2. **filter**: Filters values emitted by the flow based on a given predicate.
+   Filters values emitted by the flow based on a given predicate.

    ```kotlin
    import kotlinx.coroutines.flow.*